blukatdevelopment/UnchainedWorldsOld/gm_tools/magic_items_1.md

 ### Boots of Dashing (Uncommon)
 These boots have stylish lightning bolts on them.
-When wearing these boots, you may expend a hit die to move an additional 60 feet.
+When wearing these boots, you may expend a stamina die to move an additional 60 feet.

 ### Boots of air step (Uncommon)
-When wearing these boots, you may expend a hit die to move horizontally on open air as if it were solid ground.
+When wearing these boots, you may expend a stamina die to move horizontally on open air as if it were solid ground.
 This effect ends at the end of your turn.

 ### Boots of waterwalk (Uncommon)
 When wearing these boots, you may walk on water as if it were solid ground.

 ### Winged boots (Uncommon)
-When wearing these boots, you may expend a hit die to gain a flying speed of 60ft until the start of your next turn.
+When wearing these boots, you may expend a stamina die to gain a flying speed of 60ft until the start of your next turn.

 ### Boots of Elven Kind (Uncommon)